-The Friends of Streatham Hill Theatre is registered in England as a Charitable Incorporated Organisation (CIO) Number CE024993 and Registered Charity Number 1193643, and is governed by a Constitution.
+The Friends of Streatham Hill Theatre is registered in England as a Charitable Incorporated Organisation (CIO) Number CE024993 and Registered Charity Number 1193643, and is governed by a Constitution and a board of Trustees.
 We are not registered for VAT.
 We hold insurance, including public liability cover.

 Events, tickets and admission